karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-decomposition.markdown

 ## Additive decomposition

-By default the [<span class='package'>componentdbtsgraphancillary</span>](../../subprocess/subproc-autocorrdbtsclimate/) applies an additive model and the more advanced decomposition from the <span class='package'>seasonal</span>.
+By default the [<span class='package'>componentdbtsgraphancillary</span>](../../subprocess/subproc-autocorrdbtsclimate/) applies an additive model and the more advanced decomposition from the modified <span class='package'>seasonal</span> package.
 To use the naive (classical) decomposition set the parameter _naive_ to _True_.
 The example below performs a naive, additive decomposition of a single climate index (pdo = Pacific Decadal Oscillation).

 ```
 <?xml version='1.0' encoding='utf-8'?>